janelia-flyem/dvid-io/blog/2020-01-22-hemibrain-release.md

 applications like [neuPrint](https://www.biorxiv.org/content/10.1101/2020.01.16.909465v1),
 [NeuTu](https://janelia-flyem.gitbook.io/neutu), and [Neuroglancer](https://github.com/google/neuroglancer),
 which is actually embedded in other apps as well.
-All these connectomics-focused apps use DVID as a backend although Neuroglancer can be optimized for particular versions of data (like the Hemibrain dataset snapshot at its release).
+All these connectomics-focused apps use DVID as a backend although Neuroglancer can use a number of backends and can be optimized for particular versions of data (like the Hemibrain dataset snapshot at its release) via its "precomputed" storage format.
 So let's briefly cover these other ways to interact with the newly released data.

 ### neuPrint